 Chiang Rai is Thailand's northernmost province.
 The Mekong River makes its borders with Laos to the east and Myanmar to the west.
 The smaller yet scenic Mae Kok River, which supports many hill-tribe villages along its banks, flows right through the provincial capital of the same name.

-Just over 100km (62 miles) north of Chiang Mai on the way to Chiang Rai, look for little Suanthip Vana Resort (49 Chiang Mai-Chiang Rai Rd., Tambon Takok; tel.
-05372-4226; www.suanthipresort.com), a semiluxe property with cool honeymoon bungalows that overlook a river valley.
-Because the journey from Chiang Mai takes only 3 hours, it is possible to see Chiang Rai and the Golden Triangle in a day trip, but you'll need to get an early start and allot a very full day, spent mostly in a vehicle.
+Because the journey from Chiang Mai takes only 3 hours, it is possible to see Chiang Rai and the Golden Triangle in a very aggressive day trip, but you'll need to get an early start and allow a full day of car travel.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.